 It has been shown that NAFLD is more common in those with poor glycaemic control than those with good glycaemic control[27].
 SGLT-2 inhibitors promote glycosuria by inhibiting SGLT-2 in the proximal convoluted tubule.
 Therefore their action is dependent on blood glucose levels but insulin independent[28].
 They cause a significant reduction in FPG[29].
 A meta-analysis of RCTs has concluded that the average HbA1c reduction at 52 wk of SGLT-2 inhibitor therapy to be 0.6%[30].
 Another meta-analysis has shown that SGLT-2 inhibitor monotherapy is equivalent to metformin monotherapy in reducing HbA1c levels[31].
-However, the decrease in HbA1c was more in luseogliflozin arm compared to metformin arm in the study by Shibuya et al[13].
-Four out of seven studies and six out of seven studies showed decrease in FPG and HbA1c respectively in the SGLT-2 inhibitor arm in this systematic review.
-Thus the improved glycaemic status is one of the mechanisms by which SGLT-2 inhibitors ameliorate NAFLD.
+However, the decrease in HbA1c was more in the luseogliflozin arm compared to the metformin arm in the study by Shibuya et al[13].
+Four out of seven studies and six out of seven studies showed a decrease in FPG and HbA1c, respectively, in the SGLT-2 inhibitor arm.
+Thus, the improved glycaemic status is one of the mechanisms by which SGLT-2 inhibitors ameliorate NAFLD.

 SGLT-2 inhibitors ameliorate insulin resistance in numerous ways.
 SGLT-2 inhibitors improve obesity associated insulin resistance by regulating macrophage recruitment and altering the proportion of pro-inflammatory and anti-inflammatory macrophages.
-They enhance fat utilization by promoting -oxidation of fatty acids and browning of white adipose tissue by inducing the expression of thermogenin leading to the improvement in lipid profile.
+They enhance fat utilization by promoting -oxidation of fatty acids and browning of white adipose tissue by inducing the expression of thermogenin leading to an improvement in the lipid profile.
 Similar to other antidiabetic drugs, SGLT-2 inhibitors reduce insulin resistance by decreasing glucotoxicity.
 Dapagliflozin has been shown to improve insulin sensitivity by increasing adiponectin and zinc-A2-glycoprotein levels[32].
-Only dapagliflozin was shown to decrease insulin resistance in the study by Eriksson et al[14] in this systematic review.
+Only dapagliflozin was shown to decrease insulin resistance in the study by Eriksson et al[14].

-SGLT-2 inhibitors cause weight reduction.
-The major mechanism which causes weight reduction is the decrease in fat mass.
+SGLT-2 inhibitors caused weight reduction.
+The major mechanism that causes weight reduction is the decrease in fat mass.
 The decrease in fat mass is due to the shift in substrate utilization to lipids instead of carbohydrates[33,34].
-Ito et al[12] and Shibuya et al[13] demonstrated that SGLT-2 inhibitors cause significant reduction in abdominal visceral and subcutaneous fat area as measured by computed tomography scan.
-Similarly, Eriksson et al[14] showed that dapagliflozin significantly reduced abdominal visceral and subcutaneous adipose tissue volume as assessed by MRI.
+Ito et al[12] and Shibuya et al[13] demonstrated that SGLT-2 inhibitors caused a significant reduction in abdominal visceral and subcutaneous fat area as measured by computed tomography scan.
+Similarly, Eriksson et al[14] showed that dapagliflozin significantly reduced abdominal visceral and subcutaneous adipose tissue volume as assessed by magnetic resonance imaging.
 The other mechanisms of weight loss are the urinary glucose loss which amounts to approximately 200 Kcal/d and osmotic diuresis[33,35].
 Unlike the other weight-reducing effects of SGLT-2 inhibitors, which are potentially beneficial, osmotic diuresis is clearly an adverse effect.
 Seko et al[16] showed that ipragliflozin and canagliflozin significantly reduced total body water in addition to body fat mass as measured by bioelectrical impedance analysis.
-Five studies showed a significant decrease in BMI in patients on SGLT-2 inhibitor therapy in this review.
-Thus the major beneficial effects of SGLT-2 inhibitors on NAFLD are exerted via reduction in hepatic fat and fibrosis, improved glycaemic control, decrease in insulin resistance and weight loss.
+Five studies showed a significant decrease in BMI in patients on SGLT-2 inhibitor therapy.
+Thus, the major beneficial effects of SGLT-2 inhibitors on NAFLD are exerted via reduction in hepatic fat and fibrosis, improved glycaemic control, decrease in insulin resistance, and weight loss.

 The most common adverse effects of SGLT-2 inhibitors are genitourinary tract infections.
-In addition, they may cause diabetic ketoacidosis, dizziness, acute kidney injury, lower limb amputations and bone fractures[36,37].
+In addition, they may cause diabetic ketoacidosis, dizziness, acute kidney injury, lower limb amputations, and bone fractures[36,37].
 A meta-analysis concluded that there was no difference between placebo and SGLT-2 inhibitors for serious adverse events[38].
-Among the 30 adverse events reported in all the studies, the most common was genitourinary tract infections (10 out of 23 characterized events).
+Among the 30 adverse events reported in all the studies, the most common was genitourinary tract infections (10 out of 23 characterised events).